otago-polytechnic-bit-courses/ID721001-mobile-application-development/01-kotlin/README.md

 **Note:** The ternary operator does not exist in **Kotlin**.

 ### For Loop
-The `for` loop is equivalent to **Java**'s `for-each` loop.
+The `for` loop is equivalent to a **Java** `for-each` loop.
 The most common application of this loop is iterating over an array or collection.

 ```kotlin
 val countries = mutableListOf<String>("Australia", "Brazil", "Canada")